 Achieving a First Class mark on a dissertation is slightly more difficult than it is for shorter assignments.
 This is simply due to the complexity of the dissertation compared to most types of coursework.
 However, the greater length of time that students have to complete a dissertation means that a First Class is definitely achievable.
 With some attention to the following details, you can increase your chances of moving from a 2:1 to a First.

 You can set yourself up for earning a first by developing an original and innovative research plan from the start.
 The best dissertations demonstrate creative, independent thinking.
 Remember that the dissertation is often viewed as a starting point to a more advanced research career, so proving your ability for original thinking is a great way to show your potential to examiners.

-The difference between a 2.1 dissertation and a first class dissertation is often the degree of critical thinking that it demonstrates.
-You should show an ability to think beyond common knowledge, and deduce conclusions through insightful and analytical applications of theory.
-Although this may seem challenging, it is a skill that you will naturally develop from wide reading of journal articles in your field.
+The difference between a 2:1 dissertation and a first class dissertation is often the degree of critical thinking that it demonstrates.
+You should show an ability to think beyond common knowledge and deduce conclusions through insightful and analytical applications of theory.
+Although this may seem challenging, it is a skill that you will naturally develop from a wide reading of journal articles in your field.
 You can also enhance your ability for critical writing by discussing your ideas in seminars and conferences.

 Finally, be sure to write several drafts of your dissertation so that you can refine it to the level necessary to achieve a First.
-Often students will receive a 2.1 simply because they overlooked small typographical errors or clumsy written expression.
+Often students will receive a 2:1 simply because they overlooked small typographical errors or clumsily written expression.
 By rewriting the dissertation several times you will be able to eliminate unnecessary phrases and increase its overall clarity.
-It will also give you more chances to receive feedback from tutors, which is essential if you want to move from a 2.1 to a first class dissertation!
+It will also give you more chances to receive feedback from tutors, which is essential if you want to move from a 2:1 to a first class dissertation!

 First class dissertation is not easy to complete – it required skill, time and determination.
 If you need a first class dissertation, but struggle to complete it – our dissertation editing and improvement service can be a solution for you.